 Should I get a variable-rate tracker mortgage?

-To work out if a tracker mortgage is suitable for you, you need to weigh up the pros and cons of an interest rate and mortgage payment that will fluctuate.
+To work out if a tracker mortgage is suitable for you, you need to weigh up the pros and cons of an interest rate and mortgage payment that could fluctuate.
 A tracker mortgage can be a good idea if you have room within your budget for your mortgage payment to fluctuate from time to time and you want to benefit from possible base rate reductions that could lower the interest you pay.

 If you are wondering if your tracker mortgage could go up, you should start by understanding how interest rates are likely to change before you decide whether a tracker mortgage is a good idea.
 You will find information about how interest rates are likely to change in our article, "When will interest rates rise (or be cut)? – Latest predictions".